 MCC’s Côte d’Ivoire Compact includes a Skills for Employability and Productivity Project, under which the Ivoirian Ministry of National Education launched a Gender Unit in April 2019.
 The unit will focus on improving education and training for girls and women, in order to strengthen the workforce and meet the needs of the Ivorian private sector.
 Also as part of this project, a national gender policy for Côte d’Ivoire’s educational system is being developed and operationalized.

 MCC’s work in Morocco is focusing on improving rural incomes by providing farmers and their families with secure rights to the land they have been farming for generations.
 Women's ability to own land in Morocco has traditionally been subject to the multiple systems of law that co-exist in a complex and sometimes contradictory framework.
-MCC and Advisor to the President Ivanka Trump worked closely with the Government of Morocco on the December 2019 adoption and implementation of legal reforms to land rights that aim to boost women’s economic empowerment.
+MCC encouraged the Government of Morocco’s December 2019 adoption and implementation of legal reforms to land rights that aim to boost women’s economic empowerment.

 To ensure and amplify the benefits of land titles to the farmers and their families, MCC is partnering with Moroccan institutions working at the local level to deliver legal and financial literacy training, facilitate access to credit, train farmers on improved agricultural practices, and promote economic empowerment opportunities for women and youth.

 In Kosovo, the female labor force participation rate is among the lowest in the world, and there is a significant lack of economic opportunity for women particularly in the energy sector, where the largest share of MCC resources are being invested.